illacloud/illa-design/packages/breadcrumb/README.md

 # Breadcrumb

-Breadcrumb is  used to dislay the location of the current page and return previous page
+Breadcrumb is  used to dislay the location of the current page and return previous page.

 ## Installation